AgiFlow/agiflow-sdks/packages/python/llm-mocks/README.md

 from llm_mocks import MockOpenAISyncAPIClient, OpenAIChatCompletionFactory

 class MyChatCompletionFactory(OpenAIChatCompletionFactory):
-    data = {...} # Your mock data
+    data = [...] # Your mock data
-    stream_data = {...}
+    stream_data = [...]

 mock_client = MockOpenAISyncAPIClient(ChatCompletionFactory=MyChatCompletionFactory)
 ...
 ```

-For more realistic testing, you can run unit test one-round with real API and capture the output using `llm-mocks`.
+For more realistic testing, you can run unit test with real API and capture the output using `llm-mocks`.
 Then using the `captured response` as mock data for the following runs to save LLM costs.
 This can be easily achieved using following strategy:

 1. Capture the response from real API
 NOTE: You would need to turn the mocking off for recording.